-Maria’s early diagnosis was crucial to getting her back on the road to health.
+Maria’s early cancer diagnosis was crucial to getting her back on the road to health.
 According to a new study, breast cancer has surpassed lung cancer as the leading cause of cancer death among Black women as of 2019.

 “We’re in a community that she’s familiar with,” Dr. Killoran says.
-“And because we’re a smaller outpost of MSK, we can provide a familylike environment.
+“And because we’re a smaller outpost of Memorial Sloan Kettering Cancer Center, we can provide a family-like environment.
 Sometimes, a large hospital can feel overwhelming.”

-Providers and staff members speak both English and Spanish, which enhances communication with the 60% of MSK RLC patients who are native Spanish speakers.
+Doctors and staff members speak both English and Spanish, which enhances communication with the 60% of MSK RLC patients who are native Spanish speakers.

 “The encouragement from Dr. Killoran was really excellent,” Maria says.
 “I used to have a big fear of doctors, but I got over that with her.
 She is a prime example of what a physician should be: caring, loving, and concerned.”